Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 The bottom line

 For long-term, buy-and-hold investing, the best alternative to a classic robo-advisor depends on how much you want to do yourself.
 Betterment and Wealthfront are the most hands-off, managing a diversified portfolio for an ongoing fee.
 M1 Finance automates a target-weight design you own.
-Walnut is the option for self-directed holders who want to keep their own broker and use AI to research and hold durable thematic baskets, read-only by default and with every trade approved by you.
+Walnut is the option for self-directed holders who want to keep their own broker and use AI to research and hold durable thematic portfolios, read-only by default and with every trade approved by you.
 Origin and PortfolioPilot support the plan around the edges.
 Whichever you choose, the long-term fundamentals are the same: keep ongoing costs low, stay diversified, and do not overtrade.
 Walnut is not an investment adviser.

 For the broader list, see the AI robo-advisor alternatives roundup, or, if you would rather hold funds for the long run, the best ETFs to buy and hold forever.